SHL Personality Test with Tailored OPQ32 (Guide and Tips)

 Frequently Asked Questions

-The SHL OPQ Personality Test is a computer-based assessment used by employers as part of the employee hiring process.
 It enables recruiters to gain insight on a candidate’s strengths and weaknesses, helping them to decide whether they are suitable for a particular job role.

 The SHL OPQ32 Test is available in three different formats.
 The most popular format is the OPQ32r, which comprises 104 questions and usually takes between 25 and 40 minutes to complete.